-When I successfully made the green plantain granola, I noticed the mixture was quite sticky without having to add any liquid sweetener, so I decided to try a granola bar.
+When I successfully made the lectin-free green plantain granola, I noticed the mixture was quite sticky without having to add any liquid sweetener, so I decided to try granola bars.
 First attempt was successful, but I didn’t measure the quantities, so I made it again and wrote everything down.
 They are super nutritious snacks, great breakfast, excellent for travel and kids’ snack.
 You can even pack them nicely and give them to your friends or coworkers.

-A healthy nutty snack for everyone
+Granola bars – A healthy nutty snack for everyone

-There is nothing nasty in this bite: nuts, coconut oil and butter, few figs, unsweetened dry cranberries, cacao, hemp seeds and green plantain, but it tastes super good.
+There is nothing nasty in these granola bars: nuts, coconut oil and butter, few figs, unsweetened dry cranberries, cacao, hemp seeds and green plantain, but it tastes super good.
 And you only need to mix everything in a food processor and bake for 30 – 35 minutes.
 It gets a little bit crumbly on sides when cut, and you have to handle them gently, but after one or two days in an air tight container in the fridge they are perfect.
 You can use your own mix of nuts and if you want to go really safe with the texture, you can add Lakanto syrup (but you may have to skip figs in this case if you don’t want it to be too sweet).
 You can taste after you mix it and see if you like.
 I’ve been making my own granola for years, but it was always with oats and honey or maple syrup.
 I’m happy a no oats granola is possible, and I’ll be working on perfecting this recipe.